Tornadoes and Tornado Safety

 If you are driving in open country and see a tornado...simply drive away from the tornado path if time permits.
 Do not take shelter beneath a highway overpass.
 If you are in an automobile and a tornado is fast approaching with little time for action...either pull over and remain buckled in your vehicle while crouching down...or abandon your vehicle and lie in a ditch or culvert away from your vehicle and protect your head.

 If you are caught outside and cannot find a safe shelter...crawl into a culvert or lie down in a narrow ditch and cover your head.
-But remember that the worst place to be when a tornado threatens is outside in the midst of flying debris.
+But remember that these are poor, last minute options because the worst place to be when a tornado threatens is outside in the midst of flying debris.